psaikido/dotfiles/README.txt

 For English keyboard edit .config/xinitrc.
 This file gets symlinked as .xinitrc in the root of the home dir. setxdbmap gb &

+For initial setup if not running through the rchamp scripts, get the relevant script for 'dotfiles':
+/home/hughie/rchamp/scripts/on-metal/80.configs.sh